 Skiing and Snow Tubing in North Carolina High Country

 Looking for a great ski resort in North Carolina?
 Head to the North Carolina High Country where you’ll find a variety of resorts offering all kinds of winter fun.
 You will have no trouble finding someplace great to ski, tube or even ice skate.
-If you’re really ambitious, you could even hit more than one ski resort in a single weekend.
+If you’re ambitious, you could even hit more than one ski resort in a single weekend.

 Appalachian Ski Mountain